dynamoose/dynamoose/docs/docs/guide/Item.md

 ## item.populate([settings], [callback])

 This allows you to populate a item with item instances for the subitems you are referencing in your schema.
-This function will return a promise, or call the `callback` paramter function upon completion.
+This function will return a promise, or call the `callback` parameter function upon completion.

 The `settings` parameter is an object you can pass in with the following properties: